joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 A database is defined by Oxford as "a structured set of data held in a computer, especially one that is accessible in various ways".[^4] This is a good enough definition.
-A database management system (DBMS) is the software that both structures the data, and makes it accessible.
+A **database management system** (DBMS) is the software that both structures the data and makes it accessible.
 From here on out, when I use the word "database", I am usually referring to the whole package (database and DBMS), as this is the common usage.